 The tool itself is a robust and quality product which can handle any on site action.
 The ONE-KEY next generation Fuel percussion drill, M18FPD, is more compact than its predecessor but it packs a surprising punch, roughly doubling up the amount of torque and power.

-I have encountered differing views on the ONE-KEY tools Milwaukee-ONE-KEY-Pic-2from various different trades on site with the some of the older generation being unsure about the leap in technology and the younger lads being keen to get involved and to learn.
+I have encountered differing views on the ONE-KEY tools from various different trades on site with the some of the older generation being unsure about the leap in technology and the younger lads being keen to get involved and to learn.
 The beauty of products like this is that it can still be used either with the customised setting or simply just the original factory settings, meaning it caters for both the tech enthusiasts and the technophobes.
 I think this is the way forward in construction with increased data and smart tool feedback and believe it is the next step to smart worksites and technology with increasing energy efficiency, control and security.”